 - One night at the hotel gives you access to the springs until 10 pm the next night.

-- Entry into the springs is typically $80 by itself.
-So, with the hotel stay, it was only about $40 more per person
+- Entry into the springs for those who are not staying at the hotel is typically $80 by itself.
+So, with the hotel stay, it was only about $40 more per person, so it was justifiable for us!

 **Warning: we found fly larvae (little red worm-looking things) in our swimsuits when we got out.
 I’d rather not share this information, but it is worth you knowing so you can check and shower off ASAP!*